 I’ve had a lot of success placing keynote speakers and panelists at global top-tier vendor-sponsored events such as HP World, RSA Conference, SAP’s SAPHIRE, and Oracle World, as well as at regional and vertical-specific events such as AfricaCom, Digital Disruption, Cloud World Forum, Digital Identity World, HIMMS and Java One.

 Of course, after working in the technology sector for nearly two decades, there are several events I look forward to every year.
 One of those events is the RSA Conference.

 RSA is among my favorite events largely because the standards for accepting speakers are so high, the pre-registered influencer list is always top-notch and the opportunities for generating traditional and social media coverage can be significant.

-I’ve placed nearly fifty spokespersons in RSA speaking slots during my career in high-tech communications to date and have leveraged these placements to proactively tell a wide range of industry leadership stories in markets around the world.
+I’ve placed nearly fifty spokespersons in RSA speaking slots during my career to date and have leveraged these placements to proactively tell a wide range of industry leadership stories in markets around the world.

-Every now and then I can’t find an established event that will help my clients realize all of the communications goals I want to achieve.
-When that happens – and somewhat mirroring how the IDDY Awards were conceived and launched – I often end up working with clients to create an entirely new event where I know all of my positioning objectives will be met.
+Every now and then I can’t find an established event that will help clients realize all of the communications goals I want to achieve.
+When that happens, I often end up working with client teams to create an entirely new event where I know all of my community building and marketing objectives will be met.

-Check out a handful of some of the hundreds of unique events – including some of the technology industry’s earliest interactive public webcasts designed to enhance news programs and integrated proactive campaigns – I’ve helped create, promote and populate on behalf of clients positioning in security and privacy, web services, sustainable ICT, big data, data center, Industry 4.0 and enterprise cloud markets.
+Check out a some of the hundreds of unique events I’ve helped create, promote and populate on behalf of clients positioning in security and privacy, web services, sustainable ICT, big data, data center, Industry 4.0 and enterprise cloud markets below.

 – Zero Day -Threat Focus of New Privacy in an Online World Webcast with USA Today